openshift/openshift-azure/docs/proxy.md

 # ARO Testing Proxy

-Azure Red Hat OpenShift has 3 test Proxy servers running in `australiasoutheast`, `eastus` and `westeurope`.
+Azure Red Hat OpenShift has 3 test proxy servers running in `australiasoutheast`, `eastus` and `westeurope`.

-These Proxy servers are used to test PrivateCluster functionality.
+These proxy servers are used to test PrivateCluster functionality.

 ## Management resource groups

-Mangement resource groups contains not only Proxy servers, but PrivateEndpoint subnets and some reserved ones for future use.
+Mangement resource groups contains not only proxy servers, but PrivateEndpoint subnets and some reserved ones for future use.
 Networking configuration is defined below:

 ```
 // subnets split logic: